-(a) the geographical area to which it applies by map, postcode or such other method as the Company considers reasonable;
+(a) the geographical area to which it applies by map, postcode or such other method as the Company and the Supplier considers reasonable;

-(b) the time or times of day during which Capacity Headroom is infringed and into which Demand cannot be moved as a result of changes to switching times by Suppliers;
+(b) the time or times of day during which Capacity Headroom is infringed and into which Demand cannot be moved or added;

-(c) the time or times of day during which there is sufficient capacity at the Effective Date of the Firm SRN into which Demand can be moved; and
+(c) the time or times of day during which there is sufficient capacity at the Effective Date of the Security Restriction Notice into which Demand can be moved; and

 (d) that it shall continue in force until withdrawn in writing by the Company by serving a notice on all Suppliers.

-7.4 The Company and the User acknowledge and agree that the issue of a Firm SRN constitutes notice that:
+7.4 The Company and the User acknowledge and agree that the issue of a Security Restriction Notice constitutes notice that:

-(a) any modifications of Customer Demand induced by changes to SSCs in the area identified in such notice may threaten Security of Supply;
+(a) any modifications of Customer Demand induced by changes to Load Switching Regimes in the area identified in such notice may threaten Security of Supply;

-(b) Emergency SRNs may be issued in respect of that area and that such notices will normally not be issued within 20 Working Days of the Effective Date of the relevant Firm SRN;
+(b) Emergency SRNs may be issued in respect of that area and that such notices will normally not be issued within 20 Working Days of the Effective Date of the relevant Security Restriction Notice;

-(c) any future changes to SSCs in force at particular Metering Points in that area may be subject at the request of the Company to change in accordance with Paragraph 7.6 or 8.6; and
+(c) any future changes to Load Switching Regimes and/or the Randomised Offset Limit in force at particular Metering Points in that area may be subject at the request of the Company to change in accordance with Paragraph 7.6 or 8.6; and

-(d) any changes to switching times in order to effect changes to SSCs referred to in Paragraph 7.4(c) will, if requested by the Company pursuant to Paragraph 7.6 or 8.6 or if made voluntarily by a Supplier, be at the relevant Supplier’s cost.
+(d) any changes to switching times in order to effect changes to Load Switching Regimes and/or the Randomised Offset Limit referred to in Paragraph 7.4(c) will, if requested by the Company pursuant to Paragraph 7.6 or 8.6 or if made voluntarily by a Supplier, be at the relevant Supplier’s cost.

-7.5 This Paragraph 7.5 applies where the Company, having issued a Firm SRN, reasonably believes that SSCs allocated in respect of the Customers of a Supplier since the Effective Date of the relevant Load Managed Area Notice or Provisional SRN have materially contributed to the risk to Security of Supply in respect of which the Firm SRN has been issued.
+7.5 This Paragraph 7.5 applies where the Company, having issued a Security Restriction Notice, reasonably believes that Load Switching Regimes and/or the Randomised Offset Limit allocated in respect of the Customers of a Supplier since the Effective Date of the relevant Load Managed Area Notice have materially contributed to the risk to Security of Supply in respect of which the Security Restriction Notice has been issued.

-7.6 Where Paragraph 7.5 applies, the Company may also send a separate notice to the relevant Supplier, and a copy to the Authority, requiring the Supplier:
+7.6 Where Paragraph 7.5 applies, the Company may also send a separate Compliance Notice to the relevant Supplier, and a copy to the Authority, requiring the Supplier:

-(a) to change at its own cost and within such period of time as the Company considers reasonable the SSCs in force at particular Metering Points in the area designated in the Firm SRN to the SSCs for the relevant Metering Points at the Effective Date of the relevant Provisional SRN (or, where the Company reasonably believes that it is necessary, to such other SSCs as shall not have a materially adverse effect on Security of Supply); or
+(a) to change at its own cost and within such period of time as the Company considers reasonable the Load Switching Regimes and/or the Randomised Offset Limit in force at particular Metering Points in the area designated in the Security Restriction Notice to the Load Switching Regimes for the relevant Metering Points at the Effective Date of the relevant Provisional SRN (or, where the Company reasonably believes that it is necessary, to such other Load Switching Regimes as shall not have a materially adverse effect on Security of Supply); or

 (b) to take such other action as the Company considers reasonable.